u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/email_marketing.rst

 .. image:: email_marketing/add-filter-button.png
    :align: center
-   :alt: View of how recipient filters can be customized in Odoo Email Marketing.
+   :alt: View of how recipient filters can be customized in Thrive Bureau ERP Email Marketing.

 .. note::
    Some sub-menu options in the first rule field allow for a second choice to provide even more